-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hopkins is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hopkins is a town of sales and office workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Hopkins who work in office and administrative support (21.92%), food service (9.26%), and farm management occupations (8.74%).
+Because occupations involving physical labor dominate the local economy, Hopkins is generally considered to be a blue-collar town.
+42.07% of the Hopkins workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Hopkins is a town of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Hopkins who work in farm management occupations (13.37%), office and administrative support (13.22%), and food service (10.59%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hopkins has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hopkins has few renters and college students.
 But the biggest reason it is quieter in Hopkins than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hopkins may be for you.

 In Hopkins, just 9.51% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.